This post may contain affiliate links. Please read how we make money for more information.

 16. Pet Boarding

-Another option for those looking for stay at home mom business ideas is to keep pets for people while they are away on vacations, business trips, and for other reasons.
+Many people need someone to keep their pets for them while they are away on vacations, business trips, and for other reasons.
 Pet boarding is great for animal lovers and those who have a good place in their homes to keep them.

 As a pet boarder, you will have to provide the animals you keep with plenty of food and water.
 You will also have to give them plenty of attention.
 If you board dogs, you may also have to take them on frequent walks to prevent accidents from happening in your home.